Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Quench dynamics

 where $\text{\ensuremath{\kappa}}$ is sufficiently large so that $\beta(t)$ can be approximated by $\Theta(-t)$ and the factor of $2$ is to satisfy the condition $\beta(0)=b(0)=1$.

-Instead of considering the initial time $t_0=0$, we shall take the initial time $t_0<0$ with $|t_0|\ll1/\kappa$.
+Instead of considering the initial time $t_{0}=0$, we shall take the initial time $t_{0}<0$ with $|t_{0}|\ll1/\kappa$.
 Next, imposing $\bar{\mathscr{E}}(t)=0$, one can find the expression for $\tau(t)$.
 In particular, for $t\gg\kappa^{-1}$, we find

-where we have used the approximation $\int_{t_0}^{t}\frac{1}{(1+e^{\kappa s})^2}ds \approx -t_0$ for $t\gg \kappa^{-1}$.
+where we have used the approximation $\int_{t_{0}}^{t}\frac{1}{(1+e^{\kappa s})^{2}}ds\approx-t_{0}$ for $t\gg\kappa^{-1}$.

-Therefore, according to Fig.~\ref{fig:CtrlPara} for $\kappa t \gg 1$, we find
+Therefore, according to Fig.~\ref{fig:CtrlPara} for $\kappa t\gg1$, we find

 where we have used the approximation that $\kappa$ is large enough such that $\kappa t\gg1$.
-The complex-valued TDJA is given by Eq.~(\ref{eq:TDCV-LL}) with $b(t)=(1+e^{\kappa t})/2$.
+The complex-valued TDJA is given by Eq.~(\ref{eq:Psi-LL}) with $b(t)=(1+e^{\kappa t})/2$.
 In particular, we note that

-where again we have used $\kappa t\gg1$.
-In particular, we note that the case of $\omega_0=0$ with $c_0<0$ corresponds to the dynamics of quenching the attractive interactions in the LL model from the McGuire soliton state and then applying an inverted harmonic trap.
+for $\kappa t\gg1$.
+In particular, we note that the case of $\omega_{0}=0$ with $c_{0}<0$ corresponds to the dynamics of quenching the attractive interactions in the LL model from the McGuire soliton state and then applying an inverted harmonic trap.

 To validate our asymptotic predictions of the survival probabilities, we perform numerical simulations in Mathematica, using the quasi-Monte Carlo algorithm, which utilizes quasi-random numbers \cite{QuasiMonteCarloMathWorld}.
 The quasi-Monte Carlo calculation of the survival probability is displayed in Fig.~\ref{fig:SP-LL-InteractionQuench}, in close agreement with the asymptotic predication of the long-time decay given by Eq.~(\ref{eq:SP-LL}).